scottScottScott/ElmGame/README.md

 # ElmGame

-A game I made in Elm for my Functional Languages Class.
+A game I made in Elm for my Functional Programming Class.

 The game can be played by running Manatee.html. <br /> Use the arrow keys to play: up to accelerate, right and left to rotate. <br />